-We are extremely fortunate to have a partnership with the Central New Brunswick Health Centre where the services of a Social Worker, Nutritionist and Nurse Practitioner are available for the students.
+We are extremely fortunate to have a partnership with the Central New Brunswick Health Centre where the services of a Social Worker and Nurse Practitioner are available for the students.
+Child & Youth Team members are also available for students on a referral basis.
+Referrals are made through the school or the Central New Brunswick Health Centre.